ajwills72/rmhealth-found/docs/teacher_notes.md

 ## 5th week

-LECTURE: [More stats, and posters](stats_posters.pptx) (2 hours) - _Stats_: Parametric and non-parametric tests.
+LECTURE: [More stats, and posters](stats_posters.pptx) (2 hours) - _Stats_: One- and two-tailed tests.
+Correlation.
+Parametric and non-parametric tests.
 Sample size, effect size, and power.
 Statistical versus practical significance.
 Passing reference to Bayesian analysis. _Posters_: Scientific posters: Purpose.
 Title, Intro, Method, Results, Discussion.
 Non-text elements.
 Flow. **AW**.

 WORKSHOP: [Understanding correlations](understand_correlation.html) (1 hour).
 The aim of this workshop is to get them to understand more about correlations: What they look like / How they are sensitive to outliers / How they are insensitive to linear transformations / What a regression line means. **TA**.